DercilioFontes/linux/README.md

 ## Networking and the Internet

-- People generally find it easier to work with symbolic names rather than numbers, and Linux systems privide several ways to associate hostnames with IP addresses.
+- People generally find it easier to work with symbolic names rather than numbers, and Linux systems provide several ways to associate hostnames with IP addresses.
 The oldest method is to consult a list of name and addresses that are stored in the `/etc/hosts` file.

 ```txt
 root@500cb9f8dd75:/# cat etc/hosts